 class Game: you will find some ready-made functionality here.
 A Stopwatch is used to make animation speed consistent.
-To demonstrate how to use the other classes, a texture, a shader and two meshes are loaded and displayed with a dummy transform.
+To demonstrate how to use the other classes, a texture, a shader and two meshes are loaded and displayed with dummy transforms.
 This definitely needs some work (just like the dummy shaders).